Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

       [...]
 ```

-In some cases it is required to load additional modules before loading a desired software.
+In some cases it is required to load additional modules before loading the desired software.
+In the example above, these are `modenv/hiera` and `GCCcore/10.3.0`.

-It is indicated with the highlighted lines in the example above.
+3. Load prerequisites and the desired software:
 ```console
 marie@login$ module load modenv/hiera  GCCcore/10.3.0  # load prerequisites